wp-cool-tools/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 13.7.3 =
+* fixed Insecure Direct Object Reference to Image Manipulation reported by Lucas Montes (Nirox) at Wordfence.
+Thank you for this!

 = 13.7.2 =
 * improved class autoloader to prevent issues with a Transliteration Plugin